Sustainability is integral to the way we learn and live at Oberlin.

 The college signed an innovative agreement in 2005 with the local utility that ensures that approximately half of the college’s electricity comes from environmentally favorable sources.
 Oberlin requires that all new buildings constructed on campus achieve a minimum of a Leadership in Energy and Environmental Design or LEED silver rating from the U.S. Green Building Council.
 To date, the Bertram and Judith Kohl Building for jazz studies achieved a gold rating in 2010.
 Other LEED buildings are Robert L. Kahn Hall (NC silver, 2012), the Allen Memorial Art Building (gold, 2011), and Williams Field House (gold, 2009).

 Oberlin’s Board of Trustees adopted a comprehensive environmental policy in 2004 that covers all aspects of campus management including buildings, food, energy, transportation, purchasing, and recycling.
-The Committee on Environmental Sustainability, a body composed of students, faculty, administrators, and community members, work with Oberlin's Office of Environmental Sustainability to oversee the implementation and further development of this policy.
+The Committee on Environmental Sustainability, a body composed of students, faculty, administrators, and community members, work with Oberlin's Office of Energy and Sustainability to oversee the implementation and further development of this policy.

 The college’s Adam Joseph Lewis Center for Environmental Studies (AJLC) has served as a showcase for green design.
 The building houses Oberlin’s nationally recognized Environmental Studies Program.
 Its design-oriented curriculum helps students understand the causes and consequences of the environmental predicaments and develop the creative problem-solving skills necessary to create a more sustainable relationship between humans and the rest of the natural world.

 In 2006, the college was also the first of its peers to sign on to the American College and University Presidents Climate Commitment, a commitment that requires Oberlin to develop and implement a plan for achieving zero greenhouse gas emissions.

 Through the Farm to Fork program, we eat excellent locally grown foods in the dining halls: cheese without additives, milk-free from artificial hormones, and chicken raised on a diet without growth stimulants or harmful products.
 At every dining hall, students may eat healthy vegetarian and vegan meals, with all prepared foods accompanied by a list of ingredients.
 Campus Dining Service welcomes student suggestions and will change its ordering styles to adjust to student tastes.